aave/interface/README.md

 For ease of use:

-- the DNS of [https://staging.aave.com](https://staging.aave.com) will always point to the latest main IPFS hash with all networks enabled
-- the DNS of [https://app.aave.com](https://app.aave.com) will always point to the latest main IPFS hash with disabled test networks
+- the DNS of [https://app.aave.com](https://app.aave.com) will always point to the latest main IPFS hash.

+### Testnet Networks Access
+The interface now includes a feature toggle for testnet networks.
+Users can enable test networks by:
+1. Opening the Settings menu
+2. Toggling the "Testnet mode" switch
+3. Once enabled, testnet networks (like Sepolia, Mumbai, etc.) will become available in the network selection menu

 ### Links known to work at some point: